Air Fryer Fried Okra | Crispy Southern-Style (Less Oil, More Crunch)

 How Do You Store and Reheat Air Fryer Fried Okra?

-Fried okra is a food that lives and dies by its crust.
-The crunch degrades within minutes of leaving the air fryer, and no storage method fully restores it.
+Store leftover air fryer fried okra in an airtight container in the refrigerator for up to 2 days, and reheat at 375°F in the air fryer for 4–5 minutes to best restore its crunch.
+Fried okra is a food that lives and dies by its crust — the crunch degrades within minutes of leaving the air fryer, and no storage method fully restores it.
 That said:

 • Refrigerator: Store in an airtight container for up to 2 days.
 The coating will soften significantly as moisture from the okra migrates into the breading.